 From Any Professional Training, Licenses or Certifications

-If you are interested in using Thomas Edison State University-assessed training to receive credit for any programs, courses or credentials that have gone through the Academic Program Review process, request the organization to submit documentation either as a notarized credential or as an official transcript using the instructions listed here.
+If you are interested in using Thomas Edison State University-assessed training to receive credit for any programs, courses or credentials that have gone through the Professional Learning Review process, request the organization to submit documentation either as a notarized credential or as an official transcript using the instructions listed here.
 In some cases, you can submit a notarized copy or current renewal card as official documentation of the license or certificate.
 Your academic advisor can help walk you through the process.